 Murphy High School

-Murphy High School is Listed among the top public schools in Alabama for:
+Murphy High School places among the top 20% of public schools in Alabama for:

 - Category Attribute

 - Community Size Largest student body (number of students) (Top 1%)